 Two technology mavens and a prominent professor focused on improving our health care will be honored for their accomplishments this month.
 The three alums will be inducted into the W. P. Carey School of Business Homecoming Hall of Fame at Arizona State University on Oct.
 30. Previous inductees come from such diverse organizations as the American Red Cross, the Arizona Diamondbacks, Motorola, Wells Fargo Bank and XM Satellite Radio.

-The experts say Phoenix-area commercial real estate is officially in recovery mode, but still short of expansion.
-A full 100 percent of the real estate brokers participating in a quarterly survey from the W. P. Carey School of Business at Arizona State University agree the Valley’s commercial sector has followed the local housing market into recovery, but the recovery is slow, uneven and likely to remain that way through much of this year.
+It’s shaky, but improving.
+Experts say the Phoenix-area commercial real estate market is now officially in a slow recovery mode.
+A full 100 percent of the real estate brokers participating in a quarterly survey by the W. P. Carey School of Business at Arizona State University indicate they feel “optimistic,” and 84 percent believe the market is on an upswing.

 While many Americans were still pinching every penny and praying for a faster recovery from the Great Recession, John Lonski, chief capital markets economist of Moody’s Analytics, understood what our country really faced in its uphill battle toward an economic comeback.
 He had the most accurate U.S. forecast among the nation’s top economists for the years 2010 to 2013.
 Accordingly, he will be honored Oct.
 16 with the prestigious Lawrence R. Klein Award for his achievements.

 Arizona is still recovering from the Great Recession, and many local businesses are playing a key role in the comeback.
 Today, some of the state’s best companies are being recognized as finalists for the 18th annual Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.